-Insurers don’t just look at where you live when they determine your rates.
+Insurers don’t just look at your home’s location when they determine your rates.
 They’ll also consider where you park your car.
 If you park your car on the street instead of in a parking garage, you could see a bump in your rates.
 To lower your costs, you should think about parking your car in safer spots, such as a garage.
 This is especially true if you live in an urban area rife with car thefts and vandalism.

 Number of Claims and Uninsured Drivers

-Another factor that insurance companies consider is if your area has a high number of claims.
+Another factor that insurance companies consider is if your home’s local vicinity has a high number of claims.
 More accidents and claims in the area present a larger risk to providers.
 It also means that your area is generally costing insurers more money.
 This means you’ll likely end up paying extra.

-Providers will also look at the number of uninsured drivers in the area.
-Getting into a collision with a driver who has no coverage means you’ll end up paying more money.
-It also means the insurer will have to pay more money because of the potentially expensive costs of repairs after an accident.
-Insurance companies consider an area with more uncovered drivers a higher risk because it’ll likely result in more expensive claims for them to deal with.
-This’ll cause your rates to rise.
+Providers also look at the number of uninsured drivers near your home.
+Getting into a collision with a driver without coverage means you’ll end up paying more money.
+It also means it costs your insurance provider more because of the potentially expensive costs of repairs after an accident.
+Insurers consider areas with more uncovered drivers a higher risk because it’ll likely result in more claims.
+This makes premiums in these places pricier than others.

 Per the Insurance Information Institute (III), these are the top five states with the most uninsured drivers based on the percentage of drivers who are without coverage:

 Many companies factor a region’s weather patterns and climate into premiums.
 Weather and natural disasters cause significant damage to vehicles.
 This results in a flood of expensive comprehensive claims.